 What Is the Value of a Criminology Degree?

-A Bachelor of Arts in Criminology opens the door to many careers that would not be available to you otherwise.
-Criminology jobs that do not require a bachelor’s degree are usually entry-level, and they tend to pay less.
-While some criminology jobs require only an associate degree, according to the Bureau of Labor Statistics, workers who have a bachelor’s degree earn on average 42.5 percent more than those who have only an associate degree.
+A Bachelor of Arts in Criminology online opens the door to many careers that would not be available to you otherwise.
+Criminology jobs that do not require a bachelor’s degree are usually entry level, and they tend to pay less.
+While some criminology jobs require only an associate degree, according to the U.S. Bureau of Labor Statistics, workers who have a bachelor’s degree earn on average 39% more than those who have only an associate degree.

 Because a bachelor’s degree correlates to lower unemployment rates compared to an associate degree or a high school diploma, your new career opportunities and increased earning potential can be a very good return on your educational investment.

 What Can You Expect in the Criminology Field?